trizen/sidef-book/syntax_and_semantics/variables.md

 ## Lexical variables

-This kind of variables are lexical, but statically block scoped.
+These kinds of variables are lexical, but statically block scoped.
 This is the usual way of declaring variables in Sidef.

 ```ruby
 var x = 42    # sets the lexical x to 42